 Something happened to James leading up to his fortieth birthday—sounds like a mid-life crisis, doesn’t it?—where he began to wonder who in the actual fuck he was.
 It felt to him as though he had been dropped into the world by a higher being for his own wicked amusement.

-Something happened to me leading up to my fortieth birthday—sounds like a mid-life crisis, doesn’t it?—where I wondered who in the actual fuck I was.
-So, after mirror-gazing at the bearded fat face glaring back at me and quantifying my half-way-dead life, I chose to do something about it.
-I crossed the countryside, climbed mountainous terrain, swam stormy seas, and spent forty days and forty nights living with a shaman who guided me into my unconscious where I inevitably spaced out only to return ‘woke’ and understanding my only purpose for being alive.
+So, after many evenings mirror-gazing at the bearded fat face glaring back and quantifying his half-way-dead life, he chose to do something about it.
+He went to find himself.
+James crossed the countryside, climbed mountainous terrain, swam stormy seas, and spent forty days and forty nights living with a shaman who guided him into his unconscious where he inevitably spaced out only to return woke and understanding his only purpose for being alive.

-I work full-time as an electrician and live somewhere pleasant by the sea in England where the cool Atlantic sea rolls in and the rich build glazed robotic homes to move the poor out.
-If I’m not riding my motorcycle, lifting weights, reading, playing the guitar like a handless deaf and blind mute, or spending as much time as possible with my family, then I’m writing a few things down.
-You may, or may not, see those words published.
+James works full-time as an electrician, living somewhere pleasant by the sea in England where the cool Atlantic sea rolls in and the rich build glazed robotic homes to move the poor out.
+If he’s not riding his motorcycle, lifting weights, reading, writing, or playing the guitar like a hand-less deaf and blind mute, he’s spending as much time as possible with his wife and sons.